-- Liaise with Programme Co-ordinator and Service Manager and any funding body or team in the preparation of case reports and statistical reports, whilst maintaining all relevant records including monitoring post support progress - Through the support planning process ensure client benefits are maximised and personal payments are made as part of a budget plan - Work as part of the overall service team to ensure the most effective use of financial and other resources.
+- Liaise with Programme Co-ordinator and Service Manager and any funding body or team in the preparation of case reports and statistical reports, whilst maintaining all relevant records including monitoring post support progress. - Through the support planning process ensure that Tenure requirements are met, maintained, monitored and updated. - Through the support planning process ensure client benefits are maximised and personal payments are made as part of a budget plan - Work as part of the overall service team to ensure the most effective use of financial and other resources.